FiloSottile/mkcert/README.md

 Windows will be supported soon.

+## Advanced topics

-## Changing the location of the CA files
+### Changing the location of the CA files

-TODO
+The CA certificate and its key are stored in an application data folder in the user home.
+You usually don't have to worry about it, as installation is automated, but if you need it it's printed in the first line of the mkcert output.

+If you want to manage separate CAs, you can use the environment variable `CAROOT` to set the folder where mkcert will place and look for the local CA files.

-## Installing the CA on other computers
+### Installing the CA on other computers

-TODO
+Installing in the trust store does not require the CA key, so you can export just the `rootCA.pem` file, point `CAROOT` to its directory on a different machine and run `-install`.
+Or, for example, commit just `rootCA.pem` and not its key to version control.

 Remember that mkcert is meant for development purposes, not production, so it should not be used on users' machines.